ilkcan/skytpf/README.md

-# SkyTPF Server and Client

-This repository contains code and experiments for the ISWC'19 paper "Skyline Queries over Knowledge Graphs".
-This is a **Java** implementation.
+# Skyline Queries over Knowledge Graphs

 ## Build
 Execute the following command under *server* and *client* directories to build the maven projects and create the executable jar files.